Last updated: 09 March 2022

 A&E attendance levels have been relatively stable in the last month.

 Deaths are 3% above average levels for this time of year.

 Emergency hospital admission levels have decreased in the last month.

 Planned hospital admission levels have fluctuated in the last month.

 A substantial minority are reluctant to contact a GP practice at the moment for immediate non-COVID-19 health concerns.

-Scottish Welfare Fund crisis grant applications were 25% higher in February 2021 than in February 2020.
+Scottish Welfare Fund crisis grant applications were 8% fewer in May 2021 than in May 2020